Sena-dogan/scoob/README.md

 ## Getting Started

-This project is a case study for AppNation by Zeynep Sena Doğan.
+This project is a dog app with using flutter bloc state management by Zeynep Sena Doğan.

 ## Getting Started
 Get packages